input-output-hk/cardano-sl/docs/txp.md

    * For all inputs, stake lists are concatenated into one, `inStakes`
    * This list denotes how much stake each stakeholder should lose
 2. Each output is `TxOut`, we compute stakes for it
-   * For all inputs, stake lists are concatenated into one, `outStakes`
+   * For all outputs, stake lists are concatenated into one, `outStakes`
    * This list denotes how much stake each stakeholder should gain
 3. Stakes of all mentioned stakeholders are updated appropriately
    * Decreased for all `TxInUtxo` inputs